hrmerrill/regrid-cmip-pm25/README.md

 **Author:** Hunter Merrill

 This repo contains a short python script for regridding modeled PM 2.5 data to the grid of a satellite imagery dataset.
+It uses the package `xarray` to bilinearly interpolate each date of the CMIP data to the grid of the satellite data.

 ## Usage